flipperdevices/flipperzero-firmware/ReadMe.md

 ## Get the app
 1. Navigate to the [FAP Build](https://github.com/0xchocolate/flipperzero-wifi-marauder/actions/workflows/build.yml)
    GitHub action workflow, and select the most recent run.
-2. The FAP is built for both the `dev` and `release` channels of the official firmware.
+2. The FAP is built for the `dev` and `release` channels of both official and unleashed firmware.
 Download the artifact corresponding to your firmware version.
 3. Extract `ESP32_WiFi_Marauder.fap` from the ZIP file to your Flipper Zero SD card.

-The app is now released as a FAP for use with official firmware.
-Alternative firmwares manage their own releases and may come with the app preinstalled.

 From a local clone of this repo, you can also build the app yourself using ufbt.